boboTjones/goavr/README.md

 # GoAVR
 This is the early, pre-librification version of the AVR emulator, written in Go, for StarFighter.

-# How to make it do something
+## How to make it do something

 ```
 go build .
 ./goavr -i -f testcases/abs.elf
 ```

+It works roughly like gdb after that.
+Type s to step, n for next, q to quit, and (I think) b for break and c for continue.